Let’s jump right away to the learning process!

 In the next chapters, we’ll be describing each topic in a complete, yet simple way.
-Before going any further on these subjects, take a lot on the thorought infographic which aims to compare the two approaches:
+Before going any further on these topics, we show you a simple infographic comparing the two approaches:

-Online Analytical Processing is a computer technology term referring to systems focused on analysing data of one or multiple databases.
-This kind of systems are characterized for their analytical capabilities, addressing multi-dimensional or one dimension data, processing all the information and creating the means to report that information.
-The standard applications of OLAP are bussiness intelligence, data writing and reporting, predictive analytics, throught data mining processes.
+Online analytical processing is a computer technology term referring to systems focused on analysing data in a specific database.
+This kind of systems are characterized for their analytical capabilities, addressing multi-dimensional or one dimension data, processing all the information.
+The standard applications of OLAP are bussiness intelligence, data writing and reporting, throught data mining processes.

 OLAP operations and databases

-On the database level, the operation of these systems is defined by a low number of transactions, dealing with archived and historical information.
-The data is seldom updated, identifying the SELECT database operation as the key feature of the system.
-Therefore, this kind of databases are based on READ operations, aggregating all available information, and providing the tools to analyse large groups of information.
+On the database level, these systems operation is defined by a low level of transactions, dealing with archived and historical information.
+This data is seldom updated, identifying the SELECT database operation as the key feature of the system.
+Therefore, this kind of databases are based on READ operations, aggregating all available information.

-There are many types of OLAP systems, depending on it’s structure and specificity.
+There are many types of OLAP systems, depending on it’s structure characteristics.
 The most common ones are: MOLAP, ROLAP and HOLAP.

-The most important real world applications of these kind of systems are: business management and reporting, financial reporting, marketing, research, predictive analytics and another information related issues.
-These processes are growing faster on these days, making them absolutely critical in a world which, as we know, is becoming extremely dependent on data.
-In the next paragraph we will provide a real world example of what we have described before.
+The most important real world applications of these systems are: bussiness management and reporting, financial reporting, marketing, research and another data related issues.
+These processes are growing faster on these days, making them absolutely critical in a world that is becoming dependent of data.
+In the next paragraph we have a real world example of what we described before.

-Real World Example: In a hospital there are 20 years of very complete patient information stored.
-Someone on the administration wants a detailed report of the most common diseases, success rate of treatment, internship days and a lot of relevant data.
-For this, we apply OLAP operations to our data warehouse with historical information, and through complex queries we get these results.
-Then they can be reported to the administration for further analysis.
+Real World Example: In a hospital there is 20 years of very complete patient information stored.
+Someone on the administration wants a detailed report of the most common deseases and sucess rate of treatment.
+To achieve that, the application of OLAP operations to the hospital’s data warehouse is the key.
+Usually complex queries on the historical data compile that report, providing the means to the board analyse the information.

 Online Transaction Processing is a information system type that prioritizes transaction processing, dealing with operational data.
-This kind of computer systems are identified by a large number of transactions, making them the best to address online application.
-The main uses of this method are all kind of transactional systems like databases, commercial, hospital and banking applications.
+This kind of computer systems are identified by the large number of transactions they support.
+Thus making them the best to address online application.
+The main applications of this method are all kind of transactional systems like databases, commercial, hospital applications and so on.

-In a simple way, these systems gather input information and manage it on a database in a large scale.
-Most of today’s applications are based on this interaction methodology, with implementations of centralized or decentralized systems.
+In a simple way, these systems gather input information and store them on a database, in a large scale.
+Most of today’s applications are based on this interaction methodology, with implementations of centralized or descentralized systems.